-The procedure for system generation on a system with VTAM is the same as that for VORTEX with the additional steps described in this section.
-The additional procedures for VTAM are:
+The procedure for system generation of a system with VTAM is the same as that for VORTEX with the additional steps described in this section.
+Steps a, b, and c are required only if more than four DCM's are used or if modifications are needed to the standard VTAM system.
+Refer to the following sections for details.
+These additional procedures for VTAM are: